EALogah/gridworld/README.md

 # Requirements
 Python 3.x
 NumPy
 Matplotlib
 Seaborn

 # Installation
 Clone the repository and install the required packages:

 # Usage
-Run the GridWorld.py.py and NewGridWorld.py scripts to execute the methods and generate the plots:
+Run the GridWorld.ipynb and NewGridWorld.ipynb scripts to execute the methods and generate the plots:

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.